 The Australasian association is the governing body for Gaelic Games in Australia & New Zealand (Australasia).
-It is comprised of a President, 10 Vice Presidents, who are representative of 10 affiliated State associations, Secretary, Treasurer and PRO.
+It is comprised of a President, 8 Vice Presidents, who are representative of 8 affiliated State associations, Secretary, Treasurer and PRO.
 Gaelic Football and Hurling have been played across Australia and New Zealand for many decades by Irish immigrants keen to maintain a connection with the national sport of their youth.
-Today men, women, boys and girls from all backgrounds now play Gaelic games.
+Today men, women, boys and girls from all backgrounds play Gaelic games.
 Both Ladies Football and Camogie are experiencing particularly strong growth.
-In 2001 Gaelic Football met the stringent criteria of the Australian Sports Commission to become an officially accredited sport in Australia.
-To safeguard the continued development of Gaelic Games, a strong focus is currently being placed on Youth Development.
-Perth is leading the charge with the establishment of their Gaelic Games Junior Academy.
+The GFHAA is recognised by the Australian Sports Commission as the National Sporting Organisation (NSO) thereby being the pre--eminent body for Gaelic Games in the region.
+To safeguard the continued development of Gaelic Games, a strong focus is in place throughout Australia & New Zealand on Youth Development.
+2023 sees the first Feile tournament in Australia being held in Adelaide.

-Major Tournaments: Australasian State Championships, Queensland League & Championships, Victoria League & Championships, New South Wales League & Championships, South Australia League & Championships, Western League & Championships plus leagues in Tasmania, Northern Territory, Canberra, Wellington & Christchurch.
+Major Tournaments: Australasian State Championships, Australasian Regional Games, Queensland League & Championships, Victoria League & Championships, New South Wales League & Championships, South Australia League & Championships, Western Australia League & Championships plus leagues in Tasmania, Wellington & Christchurch.